 Dignity in Care

-We are proud to be one of the few organisations to be recognised as meeting the Dignity Challenge set by the Department of Health.
+We are proud to be to be recognised as meeting the Dignity Challenge set by the Department of Health.
 This introduces the ‘Dignity in Care Guide’ which has 10 points which organisations are challenged to meet.

 At The Chace Care Home we meet the Dignity Challenge in the following ways: